 Note: January and February 2017 on-time performance, gaps, and bunching data cannot be reported due to a network issue resulting from the phase-out of the 2G cellular network.
 This network issue limited NextBus predictions and prevented systemwide on-time performance data from being collected.

 On-time performance is most valuable as a measure of customer experience for bus routes with less frequent service (i.e. routes that run less frequently than every 20 minutes).
 For less frequent routes, customers are more likely to check a printed schedule before heading to a bus or rail stop.
 Since most Muni passengers ride lines that are scheduled to run frequently, the percentage of transit trips with bunching or gaps is a more accurate measure of customer experience on those routes, since what is most important for customer experience is that the time between buses and trains (“headway”) is regular and close to the headways in the schedule.
 Measures of bunching and gaps show how Muni is performing on providing regular, reliable service on frequent lines.

 HOW THE SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY IS PERFORMING

-Transit on-time performance was nearly 3 percentage points higher in fiscal year 2015-16 compared to the previous year, likely due to service increases in Spring 2015 and 2016 and improved operator staffing.
+Transit on-time performance was 2 percentage points lower in fiscal year 2016-17 compared to the previous year.
+In fiscal year 2015-16, on-time performance improved by 3 percentage points over the previous year, likely due to service increases in Spring 2015 and 2016 and improved operator staffing.
 Transit staff continue to use arrival data to assist in making running time adjustments that will result in improved running times and schedule adherence.
 Muni Forward capital projects, such as the 14-Mission Rapid Project, have been implemented to improve travel speed, reliability, and safety.
-Muni Forward projects as well as the procurement of a new, reliable fleet have had an impact and should continue to improve on-time performance.
+Muni Forward projects as well as the procurement of a new, reliable fleet have had an impact and should support improvement to on-time performance.